AlgebraixData/status-go/Notes.md

 ##### TODO

--   [x] When building the project, a number of references (look like `go` dependencies) point to their own repository.
-These should point into our repo.
+-   [x] When building the project, a number of Go references  point to their own repository.
+        These should point to our forked repo.
+-   [ ] Review all dependencies and decide which ones we may want to copy/fork.
+-   [ ] A number of external dependencies are committed to to the `status-go` repository.
+        However, the Go files in those dependencies often import the original location.
+(For example, a number of `btcsuite` projects are committed in status-go/vendor/github.com/btcsuite, but btcsuite/btcd/chaincfg/chainhash/hashfuncs.go
+        contains `import "github.com/btcsuite/fastsha256"`.)
+I don't know for sure whether this `import` statement references the file as indicated by the URL path or the one that's committed to the repository.
+It looks to me as if it referenced the original file on Github.
+If this is correct, cleaning this up would be a significant amount of work.
 -   [ ] Find all references of `farazdagi` and copy the referenced objects (S3 files, gists, Docker images, ...) or at least make sure we reference something that's guaranteed to be persisting (Docker images with tag?).

 ##### Observations